High Liner Foods' profit plunges on acquisition related costs

-Frozen seafood processor High Liner Foods' (HLF.TO) second-quarter profit fell about 79 percent on integration costs related to an acquisition.
+Aug 8 Frozen seafood processor High Liner Foods' second-quarter profit fell about 79 percent on integration costs related to an acquisition.

 Net profit declined to C$995,000, or 6 Canadian cents a share, from C$4.8 million, or 31 Canadian cents a share, last year.